altaywtf/altay-dot-wtf/data/timeline.md

+- **2022, Jan:** I've re-started working full-time at [put.io](https://put.io), which I’ve been a part of since 2017 and kept working on the side when I had other full-time jobs in Berlin.
+- **2021, Nov:** after three years in Berlin, I took a _sabbatical_ from work and moved to a warm seaside district (Bodrum) in Turkey to lighten the psychological side-effects of the pandemic.

+---

 - **2021, Apr:** moved into a [more-permanent flat](https://twitter.com/altaywtf/status/1387446623303778307) after living in a furnished studio for 2.5 years.
 - **2021, Jan:** switched to _Consumer Deals_ team in Klarna to work closer to the product after [an engineering-heavy year.](/posts/2020)
 - **2020, Oct:** built this website.
 Inspired from numerous resources such as [brianlovin.com](https://brianlovin.com), [sivers.org](https://sivers.org), [julie.design](https://julie.design), and [andymatuschak.org](https://notes.andymatuschak.org)